-How to make or forge a samurai Japanese tanto knife yourself from a simple bolt - step-by-step instructions with visual illustrations.
-Senry Norihasa tanto (making process) Various varieties of Japanese tanto knives
+How to make or forge a samurai Japanese tanto knife from a simple bolt yourself - step by step instructions with visual illustrations.
+Senry Norihasa tanto (making process) Different varieties of Japanese tanto knives

-It is believed that the tanto knife, katana and wakizashi are the same type bladed weapons different lengths, but is this really so?
-The European classification classifies these weapons as daggers, but the Japanese do not agree with this opinion and consider them to be a full-fledged sword.
-Translated from Japanese language tanto means short sword.
-In the old days, this weapon was part of the standard samurai weaponry along with the famous katana.
-Its size is significantly smaller than a katana, but the short blade is no less lethal.
+It is believed that the tanto knife, katana and wakizashi are the same type of bladed weapon of different lengths, but is it really so?
+The European classification refers this weapon to daggers, but the Japanese do not agree with this opinion and consider it a full-fledged sword.
+In Japanese, tan-to means short sword.
+In the old days, this weapon was part of the standard samurai weapons along with the famous katana.
+Its dimensions are much smaller than the katana, but in terms of lethality, the short blade is in no way inferior.

-Business card Japanese swords have always been one-sided cutting edge.
-Therefore, it is not correct to classify a tanto blade as a dagger, since the blade of daggers is double-edged.
+The hallmark of Japanese swords has always been a one-sided cutting edge.
+Therefore, it is not correct to attribute the tanto blade to a dagger, since the blade of daggers is double-edged.

 History of the small sword

-The history of the Japanese tanto fell on different eras, whose shoguns had opposing opinions about the effectiveness of this blade.
-During the confrontation between the Taira and Minamoto clans, the knife-sword began to be seen not just as an effective weapon, but also as a work of art.
-By the end of the Heian era, the warrior's weapons consisted of a naginata, a katana, a tanto and a bow.
+The history of the Japanese tanto fell on different eras, the shoguns of which had opposing opinions about the effectiveness of this blade.
+During the confrontation between the Taira and Minamoto clans, the knife-sword began to be seen not only as an effective weapon, but also as a work of art.
+By the end of the Heian era, the warrior's weapons consisted of the naginata, katana, tan-to, and bow.

-It all started from Heian 794 to 1185, when this blade was made without decoration and served a purely practical role.
-During the Gempei era, the samurai began to flourish as a class on which the shoguns relied.
-The need for additional blades was very high, so the manufacture of tantos became a tradition.
-Along with the katana, gunsmiths also made a short sword for each samurai.
+It all started from Heian 794 to 1185, when this blade was made without decorations and served a purely practical role.
+In the era of Gempei, the heyday of the samurai began, as an estate on which the shoguns relied.
+The need for additional blades was very high, so the manufacture of tanto became a tradition.
+Along with the katana for each samurai, gunsmiths also made a short sword.

 Blacksmiths made beautiful patterns and insignia on each blade.
-From 1185 to 1333, during the Kamakura era, the quality of steel improved, so the blades were much stronger compared to their older brothers.
+From 1185 to 1333, during the Kamakura era, the quality of steel improved, because the blades were much stronger than their older counterparts.
 Kamakura became a city with a samurai government whose power extended throughout Japan.

-More and more craftsmen appeared who performed skillful carvings, as the short sword became not just a necessary weapon, but also an object of samurai aesthetics.
+More and more craftsmen appeared who performed skillful carving, as the short sword became not only a necessary weapon, but also the subject of a samurai aesthetic.
 During the Moromachi era, from 1336 to 1573, the production of these weapons reached its peak.

-The tanto knife was worn not only by samurai; it also became part of the weapons of other classes.
+The tanto knife was worn not only by samurai, it also firmly entered the armament of other classes.

-Everything changed in the Shinto era, from 1603 to 1780, it became a time of new swords and armor; tanto swords were no longer included in the improved weapons.
-Its production was almost completely stopped, until better times.
+Everything changed in the Shinto era, from 1603 to 1780, it became the time of new swords and armor, tanto swords were no longer included in the improved armament.
+Its release was almost completely discontinued, until better times.

-They resumed production during the period of closure, from 1703 to 1853.
-Swords began to be produced in large quantities again, but the weapon itself and its style had already changed.
-Unlike all previously released blades, tans made at this time are distinguished by lower quality steel.
+They resumed production during the closed period, from 1703 to 1853.
+Swords began to be produced again in large quantities, but the weapons themselves and their style had already changed.
+Unlike all previously released blades, tan-to made at this time are of lower quality steel.

-During the Meiji era, Japan returned to its former traditions.
+In the Meiji era, Japan returned to its old traditions.
 Active trade and cooperation with other countries began.
-Short swords came back into fashion, but in 1876 a decree was issued that prohibited wearing a blade on city streets.
+Short swords came back into fashion, but in 1876 a decree was issued that forbade the wearing of a blade on city streets.
 Due to the introduction of new types of weapons, the pistol replaced the tanto weapon.

-As can be seen from the above information, the short knife-sword has undergone many ups and downs over the history of its existence, but has not disappeared without a trace, like other examples of Japanese weapons.
+As can be seen from the above information, a short sword knife has undergone many ups and downs in the history of its existence, but it has not disappeared without a trace, like other examples of Japanese weapons.

 Manufacturing methods

-Japanese blacksmiths used sponge iron (tamahagane) to make tanto blades.
-In this case, the blade had to have a hardening line (jamon) and be equipped with a removable handle, which was attached with a bamboo pin (menuki).
+Japanese blacksmiths used spongy iron (tamahagane) to make tanto blades.
+In this case, the blade had to have a hardening line (hamon) and be equipped with a removable handle, which was attached with a bamboo hairpin (menuki).

-A removable round guard (tsuba) was used as a limiter for the safe delivery of blows.
+A round guard (tsuba) of a removable type was used as a limiter for safe striking.

-For safe wearing, tanto sheaths were made, thanks to which the owner did not risk losing it.
+For safe carrying, tanto sheaths were made, thanks to which the owner did not risk losing it.

-The manufacturing process is similar to creating a katana or wakizashi.
+The manufacturing process is similar to the creation of a katana or wakizashi.
 The hira-zukuri method was used.
-This means that tanto combat knives did not have a stiffener, although there were exceptions.
-History knows the Japanese blade Moroha-zukuri - a sword sharpened on both sides.
-To penetrate the armor of the eroidoshi, a weapon with a thick triangular blade was used.
+This means that tanto combat knives did not have stiffeners, although there were exceptions.
+History knows the Japanese Moroha-zukuri blade - a sword sharpened on both sides.
+To break through the armor of the eroidoshi, a weapon with a thick triangular blade was used.

-All over the world, Japanese swords were famous for their strength, and this was achieved through a specific method of heat treatment of the blade.
+Throughout the world, Japanese swords were famous for their durability, and it was achieved through a specific method of heat treatment of the blade.
 With this technology, the blade acquired a special pattern, which testified to the painstaking work of the master.
-Most of blanks did not become combat blades due to the specifics of the steel hardening process.
+Most of the blanks did not become combat blades due to the specifics of the steel hardening process.

-Some skeptics believe that this short weapon useless, since the samurai had a katana and a short sword - wakizashi.
+Some skeptics believe that such a short weapon is useless, since the samurai had a katana and a short sword - wakizashi.
 So what is a tanto knife for?
 Its main tasks were:

 • tanto - weapon of "last chance";